Week 1 Weigh-In, SMASH Bowls, and Rucking Forward

 The bowl can completely change personality depending on what gets added.
 Zero kcal sauces have become a cheat code during this phase.

-Completely different meal experience without changing calories much at all.
-That’s important psychologically.
+It becomes a completely different meal everytime I experience it without changing the calories all that much at all, and that’s important psychologically.
 Because repetition kills diets faster than hunger does.

 Fibre, Crunch & Volume

-The extra ingredients are doing a lot of work too.
-Not just for nutrition… but texture & satiety.
+The extra ingredients are doing a lot of work too, and not just for nutrition… they add texture & satiety to each and every bite.

 Current additions: